bijemoderne/Auction-House/README.md

 # 🗳️ Auction-House DApp

-A decentralized voting system built using Solidity smart contracts and a React-based frontend, deployed on the local Ethereum blockchain using MetaMask and Hardhat.
+A decentralized  system built using Solidity smart contracts and a React-based frontend, deployed on the local Ethereum blockchain using MetaMask and Hardhat.

 ---